 The inaugural convocation marked the launch of the School of Languages, Literatures & Cultures in the Fall of 2015.
 We have developed exciting new curricula for our students, including Francophone Studies, Medieval Studies, new opportunities for combining professional training with language/culture education, as well as an innovative program in development in Global Medical Humanities.
 We had much news to share with you and we have exceptional speakers of national prominence to deliver keynotes, including Dan Davidson, Executive Director of American Councils (KU BA 1965), and Susan Hanna-Wicht, Global Language Project, NYC and Columbia Teachers’ College.

-The third annual convocation will once again celebrate the success of our students and review the accomplishments of the past academic year - please join us on September 1st!
+The third annual convocation once again celebrated the success of our students and reviewed the accomplishments of the past academic year - thank you for joining us on September 1st!

 Live music featuring Ayllu

 "Ayllu is the sum of many inter-American parts.
 The band name, a Quechua word for "family", is fitting, as the group formed in Kansas City from a kinship of love for latin folk rock - mixing both traditional and contemporary instruments to create a soundscape as diverse as its members." - Kansas City Folk Festival